1.1. In this Contract, the following definitions apply:

 10.1.
 Subject to any notice provision in the Assignment Schedule, Fusion, the Agency Worker or the Client may terminate an Assignment at any time without notice or liability.

 10.2.
-Notwithstanding any notice period specified in the Assignment Schedule, Fusion shall have no liability to make a payment to the Agency Worker in lieu of such notice period if:
+Notwithstanding any notice period specified in the Assignment Schedule, Fusion may terminate the Assignment without notice if:

-10.2.1. the Client terminates the Assignment without notice;
+10.2.1. the Client cancels the Assignment prior to its commencement;

 10.3.
 Following termination of an Assignment and prior to Fusion issuing a P45 to the Agency Worker, the Agency Worker may request payment in lieu of any untaken paid annual leave which has been accrued.
 Unless the Agency Worker commences a further Assignment, Fusion will forward a P45 to the Agency Worker’s last known address within six weeks of an Assignment terminating.